 In 1997, Kåre Larsson donated his Camurus shares, and Gunnar Sandberg donated a significant sum of money to form the Kåre Larsson and Gunnar Sandberg Research Foundation, which was given the English name Camurus Lipid Research Foundation, CLRF.
 This donation reflects the close friendship of Kåre Larsson and Gunnar Sandberg and their joint vision to multi-disciplinary research in lipid science, particularly focused at structure and function of complex systems and their roles and applications in biology and life science.

 Gunnar Sandberg passed away in 2007.
-Kåre Larsson resigned at the age of 79 as chairman of the foundation in 2016.
+Kåre Larsson resigned as chairman of the foundation in 2016 and passed away in 2018.
 They were succeeded in the board by their sons Marcus Larsson and Per Sandberg.